tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 DTLSCiphertext; the true content type will be inside the protected portion.

-* Otherwise, the record MUST be rejected as if it had failed deprotection, as described in {{handling-invalid-records}}.
+* Otherwise, the record MUST be rejected and the processing procedure described in {{handling-invalid-records}} applies.

 ## Sequence Number and Epoch